TRANSIBÉRICA 2020 | RULES

 RULE#6 TAKE YOUR TIME, BE ON TIME

-6.1 You have until 17/Sep/2019 at 22:00 to finish the race.
-That means after this date and time you can’t expect any official service or support, but although the race ends your ride can go on…so just relax and enjoy your route.
+6.1 After the official time limit -26/Jul/2020 22:00- you can’t expect any official service or support, but although the event ends your ride can go on…so just relax and enjoy your route.

 RULE#7 TAKE OUT YOUR OWN INSURANCE FOR THE EVENT